gilbo/atl/README.md

 ### How-to Represent IRs and Memoization of IRs

 These notebooks generated `src/adt.py`, which is a tiny DSL designed to help compiler writers create type-checked Python class hierarchies out of descriptions that look like BNF grammars.
 The grammar language syntax is called ASDL, from the Princeton Zephyr project.
 It is used by the standard Python compiler to document Python's own IR.

-There is probably a `pip` dependency here that isn't well documented.
-Can you help teach me how to create an executable file of Python package dependencies?

 ### A Tensor Language v0